nmcdonnell-kx/docs/docs/interfaces/protobuf/examples.md

 ## Deserialize data

-Retrieve the contents of a Protobuf message serialized in the above example
+Retrieve the contents of a Protobuf message serialized in the above example.

 ```q
 // Retrieve encoded information about an office from a Protobuf message